 Over the last seven years my research around PASS has given me the opportunity to work with schools in order for them to develop a better understanding of the research and evidence behind each factor and how a low or high score in each factor may impact their student outcomes.
 Through this work and my ongoing research, I have also established what a low or high score for each factor may look like in the classroom and what questions schools need to ask themselves about individuals or groups of students when analysing their percentile scores for each factor.

 I want all schools to benefit from this information so that we may work together to measure the things that matter, identify areas of development and create an education system that truly nurtures positive wellbeing and a love of learning in every individual.
 For example, a low preparedness for learning indicates students do not feel they have the learning tools and strategies to achieve their learning goals.
-Effective strategies to remedy this are: explicitly teaching literacy skills across the curriculum; providing time to teach organisational skills within the curriculum; explicitly teaching metacognition; or simply using stopclocks in classroooms to time activities in order to facilitiate in students a better understanding of the concept of time.
+Effective strategies to remedy this are: explicitly teaching literacy skills across the curriculum; providing time to teach organisational skills within the curriculum; explicitly teaching metacognition; or simply using stop clocks in classrooms to time activities in order to facilitate in students a better understanding of the concept of time.